-- Finished floor levels of the residential units set a minimum of 0.15 m above adjacent ground levels; - Finished floor levels of the residential units raised above the peak flood levels in the 2100 climate change breach scenario, or sleeping accommodation to be provided at first floor level; - Finished floor levels of the proposed retail units set a minimum of 0.15 m above adjacent ground levels and safe refuge to be provided at first floor level; - The latest best practice flood resistant and resilient construction techniques to be incorporated into the design of the building where appropriate; and - Flood Plan to be developed in consultation with London Borough of Tower Hamlets.
+- Finished floor levels of the residential units will be set a minimum of 0.15 m above adjacent ground levels; - Finished floor levels of the residential units will be raised above the peak flood levels in the 2100 climate change breach scenario, or sleeping accommodation to be provided at first floor level; - Finished floor levels of the proposed retail units will be set a minimum of 0.15 m above adjacent ground levels and safe refuge to be provided at first floor level; - Finished floor levels of the proposed units in areas of high risk of surface water flooding will be set a minimum of 0.30 m above adjacent ground levels - The construction for the proposed new basement should consider a cavity drain system behind the blockwork lining wall. - The latest best practice flood resistant and resilient construction techniques to be incorporated into the design of the building where appropriate; The use of non-return valves should be considered given the presence of surrounding public combined sewers; and - Flood Warning and Evacuation Plan to be developed in consultation with London Borough of Tower Hamlets.